Lower Lila Native Forest Protection Project

 Project Information:

-Lower Lila Native Forest Protection Project is an Avoided deforestation project located around 50km northwest of Bourke in New South Wales, situated near the edge of the Warrego River.
-It was registered in December 2019 and covers 22,112.84 hectares.
+Lower Lila Native Forest Protection Project is an avoided deforestation project located at Lower Lila Station, roughly 50km northwest of Bourke in NSW, near the edge of the Warrego River.
+It was registered in December 2019 and covers a project area of 22,112.84 Ha.

-Avoided deforestation projects involve protecting native forests from being cleared and preventing the land from being converted to an agricultural system.
-A standard requirement for this methodology is that the land must have been issued a clearing consent or permit prior to 1 July 2010.
+Avoided deforestation projects protect native forest from being deforested and the land from being converted to an agricultural system.
+A key standard requirement of this methodology is that the land must have been issued a historical clearing permit prior to 1 July 2010.
+The project activities specifically avoid emissions by not clearing native forest and calculating carbon stocks using allometric equations applied to tree measurements from biomass surveys.